luapower/mmap/mmap.md

 `0..times-1` and for any `i` in `0..size-1`.

+### `mmap.aligned_size(bytes) -> bytes`

+Get the next larger size that is aligned to a page boundary.
+It can be used to align offsets and to specify sizes.

 ### `mmap.pagesize() -> bytes`

 Get the current page size.
-Mapped memory is multiple of this size.
+Memory will always be allocated in multiples of this size and file offsets must be aligned to this size too.